 Driving from Paris to Giverny

 The easiest way to get to Giverny from Paris is by car.
-You will find plenty of onsite parking that is a short walk to the Giverny Gardens.
+You will find plenty of onsite parking that is a short walk to the Giverny Garden.

 Getting to Giverny from Paris by Train